spinnaker/spinnaker.github.io/setup/ci/codebuild.md

 1. Follow [instructions](https://docs.aws.amazon.com/codestar-notifications/latest/userguide/getting-started-build.html) to
 set up a notification rule for your project.
-To trigger the pipeline on completion of the build, select *Succeeded* and *Failed* in *Events that trigger notifications* section under *Build state*.
+To trigger the pipeline on completion of the build, select *Succeeded* and *Failed* in the *Events that trigger notifications* section under *Build state*.

 2. Follow [instructions](/setup/triggers/amazon/) to create an Amazon Pub/Sub trigger.
   - Skip the step to create SNS topic, as we will use the SNS topic created in step 1.
-  - Create an SQS queue and subscribe to the SNS topic.
+  - Create an SQS queue and subscribe the queue to the SNS topic.
   - Skip the step to create an S3 bucket, as the notification will be sent from CodeBuild instead of from S3.
   - Write the Echo configuration and set up the Amazon Pub/Sub trigger in the Spinnaker UI.